AdaCore/spark2014/docs/ug/spark_2014.rst

 Tasking and Ravenscar
 =====================

-In |SPARK|, the use of tasking requires enabling the Ravenscar profile (see `Guide for the use of the Ada Ravenscar Profile in high integrity systems` by Alan Burns, Brian Dobbing, and Tullio Vardanega).
+Concurrency in |SPARK| requires enabling the Ravenscar profile (see `Guide for the use of the Ada Ravenscar Profile in high integrity systems` by Alan Burns, Brian Dobbing, and Tullio Vardanega).

-The Ravenscar Profile defines a subset of Ada's tasking features targeted at realtime systems.
+This profile defines a subset of Ada's concurrency features targeted at realtime systems.
 In particular, it is concerned with determinism, schedulability analysis and memory-boundedness.
 This profile is compatible with the Ravenscar Ada run-time supporting task synchronization and communication,